Treating water damage

 - Removing water damaged ceilings, drying out timbers, and fixing new ceiling.

-- Removing damaged floor finishes, drying out the sub-floor, and laying new floor finish.
+- Removing damaged floor finishes and laying new floor finish.

 - Removing and replacing water damaged woodwork